ConorDavison/Math-Calculator/README.md

 ## Math Calcuator Game
 Aim of this mini project was to demonstrate basic JavaScript knowledge whilst also combining skills with HTML and CSS.

+### Credit
+Credit has to go to the Code Institute for providing a walk through for this project.